-Diwali, a major festival in India is just around the corner with less than 5 days.
-It is a major festival in the Hindu religion.
-Diwali is celebrated with full vigor and enthusiasm in Jaipur.
-Diwali is a festival of light.
+Diwali, a festival in India is just around the corner with less than a few days.
+It is the most important festival in the Hindu religion.
+Diwali in Jaipur is celebrated with full vigor and enthusiasm it being the festival of light.
 People buy gifts as well as household items, clothes etc on this festive occasion.
-Shopping spirals around Diwali quite like Christmas in the rest of the World where it is celebrated.
-As soon as Diwali ends, wedding season starts, therefore Diwali is a start of the festive season.
+Shopping spirals around Diwali quite like Christmas in the rest of the world where it is celebrated.
+As soon as Diwali ends, the wedding season starts, therefore Diwali is the start of the festive season.

 Going with the popular opinion, the preparation for the festival this year lacks the usual zest & enthusiasm one usually gets to see around this time.
 Is it because of economic slowdown?
 Or is it because people now prefer to buy everything from online portals and e-com sites and not visiting the markets?
-I’ll leave this question for you to answer.
+Tough question to answer.

 Let me show you pictures from the local market depicting the preparations for the festival of lights – Diwali.

 Festive exhibition season starts a month before Diwali.
 There are many lifestyle exhibitions being organized in Jaipur selling fashionable clothes, dress wear, accessories, showpieces, and jewelry.
 These pictures are from the handicraft exhibition held in Jaipur.

 Cane furniture is usually sourced from North East India and has a very niche market.
 While earlier, it was considered a cheap alternative to the regular wooden furniture, it’s not the case anymore!
 These hand-made cane furniture products are expensive, but still, cost a lot less than the regular wooden furniture.

 These are unfinished pieces of clay & earthen pots from the backup stock of a vendor.
 Once these are painted & finished, they look amazing!